jaguil3ra/PowerApps-KitControls/src/DS_SharePointDataCard/README.md

 # SharePoint DocumentCard for D365 CE and the Model Driven Apps

 This is a custom control for DataSet.
-The preview of the document image only works with the SharePoint documents that are associated with entity records
+The viewer work with SharePoint and OneDrive documents that are associated with entity records

 This control uses [office fabric controls](https://developer.microsoft.com/en-us/fabric#/controls/web)

 # How use in D365 CE/ Model Driven View

-You need create/use a view in the **SharePointDocument** entity.
+You need clone the view "All SharePoint Document" (Save as) in the **SharePointDocument** entity.

 ![](../../assets/pictures/sharepoint-entity.jpg)